How to Split Screen on Your Mac for Better Multitasking

 Step 3: If it doesn’t auto-arrange, go to System Settings > Displays to manage resolution, arrangement, and mirroring/extend.

 Step 4: For multi-monitor behavior, check System Settings > Desktop & Dock (Mission Control section) for Displays have separate Spaces.
-Toggle on to give each display its own spaces and menu bar (log out/in after changing).
+Toggle this setting on to give each display its own spaces and menu bar.
+You may need to log out and in again after changing.

 How to Exit Split Screen on Mac

-When you’re through with using the split screen feature, here’s how to exit:
+When you’re done using the split screen feature, here’s how to exit:

 Step 1: Move the pointer to the top of the screen to reveal the window buttons.